banerjeeamit/SqlOnAzureVM/README.md

 6. Get-OSFilesDB.ps1 - Checks to see if database files are hosted on the OS drive
 7. Get-StorageAccountBP.ps1 - Checks to see if the storage account has replication enabled
 8. Get-VMSize.ps1 - Checks if the right virtual machine tier is being used
 9. Temporary Drive.ps1 - Finds out the temporary drive on the virtual machine
+10. Get-Backups.ps1 - Finds out if any backups are being taken to local disk